 JOIN for Justice is the Jewish Organizing Institute and Network for Justice.

 What is the history of JOIN for Justice?

-Executive Director Karla Van Praag of JOI approached Simon Greer, former President and CEO of PJA & JFSJ (now Bend the Arc) to discuss what might be possible.
+In 2010, then Jewish Organizing Initiative Executive Director Karla Van Praag approached Simon Greer, former President and CEO of PJA & JFSJ (now Bend the Arc) to discuss what might be possible.
 Along with Rabbi Jonah Pesner, Senior Vice President of the Union for Reform Judaism (URJ) and long-time community organizer Meir Lakein, they began to develop the collective vision and strategic plan to create a pipeline of Jewish organizers who could meet the demand for more training in these skills.
-Thus, JOIN for Justice was created.
+Thus, JOIN for Justice was created in 2012.

 Is JOIN for Justice the result of a merger?

 JOIN for Justice is the result of a joint venture between the Jewish Organizing Initiative and Bend the Arc to create a new multi-program organization, mentoring individuals from multiple constituencies across the country.
 There is no longer a separate entity with the name the Jewish Organizing Initiative, which has now been renamed JOIN for Justice to encompass the larger vision.
-Bend the Arc continues to play a central role in the visioning, development and implementation of this venture.
-JOIN for Justice is an independent non-profit.
+JOIN for Justice is an independent nonprofit.